 - Serial measurements of viral load and treatment with intravenous ganciclovir can be used when levels predictive of disease are reached.

-- Patients with CMV disease should receive intravenous ganciclovir or oral valganciclovir until resolution of symptoms and for a minimum of 14 days.
-Foscarnet and cidofovir are second-line therapeutic options unless ganciclovir resistance has been demonstrated.
+- Patients with CMV disease should receive intravenous ganciclovir or oral valganciclovir until the resolution of symptoms and for a minimum of 14 days.
+Foscarnet and cidofovir are second-line therapeutic options - unless ganciclovir resistance has been demonstrated.

 - After treatment doses have been administered, an additional 1-3 months of appropriate prophylaxis should be considered to minimise the risk of recurrent infection.